felipesaa/A-vim-like-firefox-like-configuration-for-w3m/README.md

   its descriptions

 - This configuration in order to work needs
-	- Move the keymap file to ~/w3m/keymap
+	- Move the [keymap](https://github.com/felipesaa/A-vim-like-firefox-like-configuration-for-w3m/blob/master/keymap)file to ~/w3m/keymap
-	- Move the cgi scripts in root-cgi-bin to /usr/lib/w3m/cgi-bin
+	- Move the cgi scripts in [root-cgi-bin](https://github.com/felipesaa/A-vim-like-firefox-like-configuration-for-w3m/tree/master/root-cgi-bin) to /usr/lib/w3m/cgi-bin
-	- Move the scripts in scripts_in_path to your $PATH
+	- Move the scripts in [scripts_in_path](https://github.com/felipesaa/A-vim-like-firefox-like-configuration-for-w3m/tree/master/scripts_in_path) to your $PATH
 	- the xsel program for the clipboard functionality